 Net income is the profit or loss that remains in a financial year after the company's expenses have been deducted from the company's revenues.

-In the Balance Sheet, Net Income is calculated as Assets minus Equity and Liabilities, and in the Income Statement, Net Income is calculated as Revenues minus Expenses.
+In the Balance Sheet, Net Income is calculated as Assets minus Equity and Liabilities, and in the Profit and Loss, Net Income is calculated as Revenues minus Expenses.
 If Net Income is positive (revenues > expenses) the company has made a Profit and if Net Income is negative (revenues < expenses) the company has made a loss.

 How do I post the Net Income at the end of a financial year?

 Once you have completed the financial statements and all transactions have been registered as journals, Net Income should be recorded as the last journal of the year.
-A balance is created between Assets and Equity & Liabilities in the Balance sheet, as well as in the income statement.
-Net Income is posted in order to zero-out your income and expense accounts at years-end (the income statement is to be zeroed) and the result will be posted on the balance sheet.
+A balance is created between Assets and Equity & Liabilities in the Balance sheet, as well as in the Profit and Loss.
+Net Income is posted in order to zero-out your income and expense accounts at years-end (the Profit and Loss is to be zeroed) and the result will be posted on the balance sheet.

 Example: A company after having completed its annual accounts estimates its net income after tax to 10 000 EUR (profit).